 $A^1$ Homotopy Theory and Its Applications

 $A^1$-homotopy theory is the homotopy theory for algebraic varieties and more generally for schemes which is based on the analogy between the affine line and the unit interval.
-During this year we will concentrate on two topics.
-One is the extension of the existing theory of triangulated motives from varieties over fields to general schemes.
+During this special year we concentrated on two topics.
+One was the extension of the existing theory of triangulated motives from varieties over fields to general schemes.
 The main remaining problem there can be reformulated in terms of the $A^1$-homotopy theory as the problem of finding a good recognition principle for T-loop spaces.
-Another one is ordering and reevaluation of many concrete computations obtained for the proof of the Milnor and Bloch-Kato conjectures.
+Another one was ordering and reevaluation of many concrete computations obtained for the proof of the Milnor and Bloch-Kato conjectures.

 Better understanding of both of these topics seems to be necessary for the future construction of the theory of motivic homotopy type.